pshrmn/understanding-rollup/nodes.md

 #### Behaviors

-* activate - set `activated` to true and call node's `run` method
 * addReference - set the node's name to the reference's name and if there is an original property, add the reference to that too
 * bind - get the name using the node's declaration and if there is a name, set node's original property by finding the declaration in the scope with that name.
 Then, call the node's declaration's bind method.
-* gatherPossibleValues - pass through to the node's declaration
+* gatherPossibleValues - call declaration's `gatherPossibleValues` method
-* getName - if original property is set, return that node's name, otherwise return the node's name property.
+* getName - if original property is set and not reassigned, return that node's name, otherwise return the node's name property.
+* includeDeclaration - if node's `included` property is true, return false.
+Otherwise, set `included` to true, call declaration's `includeInBundle` method, and return true.
+* includeInBundle - if the declaration's `shouldBeIncluded` method returns true, return result of calling declaration's `includeInBundle` method.
+Otherwise, return false.
 * initialiseNode
   * set node properties `isExportDeclaration` and `isDefault` to true
   * set the name property using the node's declaration